Follow this link to see some of the music taking place in school

 Follow this link to find out more about individual and group lessons at school

 Music is a fundamental human experience which crosses cultural divides.
 It plays a vital role developing spirituality, creativity and communication skills.
-It also enables students to participate in shared social experiences, which build cultural capital.
+It also enables children to participate in shared social experiences, which build cultural capital.

 The language of music involves performing musically, describing music using key vocabulary, creating new music and discussing the effectiveness of music.